Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Labs/Bash.md

 <!-- Run as a slideshow: reveal-md README.md -w -->
-# 🐳 Lesson Plan Template
+# 🐳 LAB: Scripting in Bash

 <!-- omit in toc -->
 ## ⏰ Agenda